-- With the deck removed gently flip the deck over to expose its underside. - 2.
-Line up the hole in the center of the blade with the starshaped retainer at the bottom of the spindle assembly and slide the blade into place. - 3.
-Place a block of wood between the deck housing baffle and the cutting blade to act as a stabilizer (Figure 46 on page 32). - 4.
-Thread on the hex flange nut to secure the blade to the spindle assembly. - 5.
-Use a torque wrench to tighten the blade spindle hex flange nut to 70-90 ft-lbs (95-122 N-m). - 6.
-Re-install the deck (refer to Changing the Deck Belt and Reinstalling the Deck in this section).
+- With the deck removed gently flip the deck over to expose its underside. - Line up the hole in the center of the blade with the s-shaped retainer at the bottom of the spindle assembly and slide the blade into place. - 3.
+Place a block of wood between the deck housing baffle and the cutting blade to act as a stabilizer.
+See Figure 47. - 4.
+Thread on the hex flange nut to secure the blade to the spindle assembly. - Use a torque wrench to tighten the blade spindle hex flange nut to 70-90 ft-lbs (94.9-122 N-m).